 One of my favorite archetypes is the Battle Master Fighter.
-So the secondary goal of this build is to combine two of my favorite martial parts of D&D 5e together.
+So the secondary goal of this build is to combine two of my favorite martial parts of D&D 5e.
 Battle Master Fighter and the high-risk, high-reward mechanics of Great Weapon Master.

 Battle Master Fighter comes with a lot of different maneuvers to spice up the basic melee weapon attacks that fighters revolve around.
 These maneuvers can encompass different offensive, defensive, and utility capabilities.
 We’re going to focus primarily on our offenses in this build, but options are always great.